 All insects, including butterflies, share a common overall body design.
 Photo courtesy L. Shyamal.

-A butterfly’s head full of extremely important organs that allow the butterfly to sense what is around it and to feed.
+A butterfly’s head is full of extremely important organs that allow the butterfly to sense what is around it and to feed.
 On the head, you will find:

 Top: a Silver-spotted Skipper (Epargyreus clarus).
 Bottom: a butterfly's proboscis seen through a scanning electron microscope.